The Cadastral Survey Rules 2021 (CSR 2021) specify the information that must be included and depicted in a cadastral survey dataset (CSD).

 You should use a supporting document (like memorandum/schedules), or a note in the survey report to capture notes included in earlier plans.

 Do not add symbols as ‘user added text’, including symbols copied from the Windows Character Map.
 If you do, plan generation will insist that illegal characters are removed.
+The most common errors arise from use of the degree symbol (°) and the metre squared symbol (m2).

 Total boundary distances are not required to be annotated on a title diagram however they can be added if clarification is needed.
 Likewise, total traverse line distances are not required.